jro31/jethro-codes/_articles/projects/blocks-falling.md

   Object.keys(squaresRef.current[rowKey]).forEach(columnKey => {
 ```

-I'm going to go out on a limb, and assume that you understand what that code's doing by now.
+I'm going to go out on a limb and assume that you understand what that code's doing by now.

 Within each iteration, we're then going to check whether or not that square has a `status` of `'live'`: